DavidTurland/tolerant-toposort/README.md

 - Whilst processing, a node might fail to be processed
 - Or the node might be known to be failed prior to processing
 - If a node was failed then it and its dependants could not be processed
-- Fixing, aka re-enabling nodes, took time
+- Fixing, aka re-enabling, nodes took time
 - Processing nodes took time
 - Processing a node only to find its dependant was failed, took time
 - Once a node was processed, it needed no further processing